 Authors, funders, and institutions with queries about open access compliance are advised to contact the open access support service at OAFundingPolicy@springernature.com.

-Hybrid open access decision process
+Hybrid and Transformative Journals; open access decision process

 An author's decision to pay an APC to make their article open access does not influence editors' or reviewers' decisions about an article.
-Authors publishing in Springer Nature hybrid academic journals are not asked to confirm whether they would like to publish their article open access until after it has been accepted.
+Authors publishing in Springer Nature hybrid/Transformative Journals are not asked to confirm whether they would like to publish their article open access until after it has been accepted.
 All submitted articles go through the same rigorous process of editorial consideration and peer review, thereby ensuring that the high standards the scholarly community has come to expect from Springer Nature journals are maintained.

 Availability of research data